tito-arch/BABC-2/content/posts/various-types-of-chatbots-and-how-to-use-them.md

 **User:** "I forgot my password and can't log in."

 **Chatbot:** "No problem!
-You can reset your password by clicking on the 'Forgot Password' link on the login page.
+You can reset your password by clicking on the 'Forgot Password link on the login page.
 Alternatively, you can also contact our customer service team for assistance."